ayodyln/4790-Project/README.md

   SvelteKit offers Dynamic Routing, which is useful to render custom pages to the client.
 Based on the data that is being requested by the user.
 Folders with the naming convention of brackets around the folder name, `src/routes/avatar/[profile]/+page.svelte`.

   The Avatars page renders a list of avatars and randomized data tied to each one.
 This is done by using the [Faker API](#apis-used).
-When you click on one of the [`Avatar Cards`](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/avatars/%2Bpage.svelte) on the page, it will route you to the dynamic folder with in the Avatars folder, and render more data that is specific to the Avatar.
+When you click on one of the [`Avatar Cards`](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/avatars/%2Bpage.svelte) on the page, it will route you to the dynamic folder within the Avatars folder, and render more data that is specific to the Avatar.

 <br>

 - ## **Authorization** -

-  Albeit authroization is still being fine tuned, currently the web app is configured to connect to AWS Amplify Cognito services.
+  Albeit authorization is still being fine-tuned, currently the web app is configured to connect to AWS Amplify Cognito services.
 When a user logs in, a cookie is set that is named sessionID, and if it's containing a value/exists a user is authorized to interact with the APIs I'm using in the application.

-  Each page in `src/routes` has a `+page.server.js` has a load function that checks for the cookie named `sessionID`, to validate if a user is logged in.
+  Each page in `src/routes` has a `+page.server.js`, and each one has load functions that check for the cookie named `sessionID`, to validate if a user is logged in.
 Still a work in progress.

   **Examples**: